sindrehenriksen/resolve-games/assets/rules.md

 ## TLDR

-There are two groups of five teams.
-Each team in every group plays all the other teams once in games of __Mario Kart__ and __Fussball__.
+There are two groups of three and four teams, respectively.
+Each team in each group plays all the other teams once in games of __Mario Kart__ and __Fussball__.

-The best teams from each group go into a knock-out round that will decide who will become _the Champions of the Resolve Summer Games 2023_ - thus writing their names into the history books for eternity!
+The best teams from each group go into a knock-out round that will decide who will become _the Champions of the Resolve Christmas Games 2023_ - thus sementing their names on the glourios Resolve Games Trophy for eternity!

 ## Practicalities

 ### Playing times

 The teams are responsible for finding suitable times for their own matches.

-- Group A teams are expected to more or less complete all their games by the end of _week 27_, since most players are on vacation in weeks 28-30.
-- Group B teams are expected to more or less complete all their games by the end of _week 30_, since most players are on vacation in weeks 27-29.
-- The knockout rounds will be played in week 31.
+Make sure you have played all of your matches by Wednesday, Dec 13th!

 ### Results